microsoft/fhir-server/docs/Roles.md

 }
 ```

-This role allows all actions except `hardDelete`.
+This role allows all data actions except `hardDelete`.
 Note that if a user is part of this role and another role that allows `hardDelete`, they will be allowed to perform the action.

 Role assignments are done in the identity provider.
 In Azure Active Directory, you define app roles on the FHIR server's app registration.
 The app role names must correspond to the names of the roles defined in `roles.json`.
 Then you assign identities (users, groups, or service principals) to the app roles.